COMP2281/software-engineering-group-17/documentation/User-Manual/main.typ

 This game is designed to be played using either a gamepad or a keyboard and mouse.
 While the game should be compatible with most gamepads, it has been designed primarily for the Playstation DualSense™ Controllers, the Xbox Wireless Controllers and the Nintendo Switch Pro Controllers.

-As each of these controllers has a different layout, below is a graphic that can be mapped onto any controller, used for our control descriptions, for keyboard controls we will be referencing the key that needs to be pressed.
+As each of these controllers has a different layout, below is a graphic that can be mapped onto any controller, used for our control descriptions and for keyboard controls we will be referencing the key that needs to be pressed.

 For the controls below, Left/Right Stick Up/Down/Left/Right refers to pushing the Left/Right stick in the specified direction enough for the game to register it as an input.
 Similarly, for D-Pad Up/Down/Left/Right and the other buttons listed, these require pushing the button enough for the game to register this as an input.